Ojobamiche/OjobamichePLPGit/Project Folder/README.md

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to StudyGenius, please fork the repository and submit a pull request with your changes.
+If you'd like to contribute to StudySmartly, please fork the repository and submit a pull request with your changes.

 ## License